syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## ExpanderWidth

-The TreeView allows customizing the width of expander view by setting the `ExpanderWidth` property.
+The TreeView allows customization of the width of the expander view by setting the `ExpanderWidth` property.
 The default value of this property is `32d`.
 This property can be customized at runtime.

 {% tabs %}
 {% highlight xaml %}